 3. STUDENT MEMBER: An individual actively enrolled in a college or university, but not actively involved in municipal zoning enforcement.
 Student Members shall have no voting rights or rights to hold office.

 In order to qualify for any category of membership, a member shall be in good standing.
 A member in good standing is one that is current with annual membership dues, abides by the adopted Code of Ethics and has paid all fees in good faith.

-D. FEES AND DUES: Any change in dues will be established for the forthcoming year by a majority vote of the membership in attendance at the December meeting.
+D. FEES AND DUES: Any change in dues will be established for the forthcoming year by a majority vote of the Executive Committee.

 1. PRESIDENT: The President shall be directly responsible for the supervision of the affairs of the association and shall preside over all meetings.
 The President shall enforce the By-Laws of the association and perform other duties that would be recognized as being part of this office.

 2. VICE PRESIDENT: The Vice President shall be president-elect and will preside over all meetings in the absence of the President.
 The Vice President shall have full knowledge of the CAZEO By-Laws and shall assist in performing the duties of the President, as needed and in his/her absence.

 3. SECRETARY: The Secretary shall keep and maintain an accurate proceeding of all official meetings and the names of all appointed committees and their functions.
 The Secretary shall also be responsible for correspondence concerning meeting speakers including speaking engagement notification and thank you letters.
 The Secretary shall be responsible for helping to coordinate all meetings.